planetlabs/planet-client-python/docs/cli/cli-intro.md

 responses are all textual.
 For more on what a command-line is see [this article](https://www.techtarget.com/searchwindowsserver/definition/command-line-interface-CLI).

-## Why would I use Planet's CLI?
+## Why would I use Planet’s CLI?

-Planet offers a number of ways to interact with its API's, from [Planet Explorer](https://developers.planet.com/docs/apps/explorer/), which is a full web-based GUI, to [plug-ins for QGIS](https://developers.planet.com/docs/integrations/qgis/) and [ArcGIS Pro](https://developers.planet.com/docs/integrations/arcgis/) for those who want to stay in their desktop GIS environment.
+Planet offers a number of ways to interact with its API’s, from [Planet Explorer](https://developers.planet.com/docs/apps/explorer/), which is a full web-based GUI, to [plug-ins for QGIS](https://developers.planet.com/docs/integrations/qgis/) and [ArcGIS Pro](https://developers.planet.com/docs/integrations/arcgis/) for those who want to stay in their desktop GIS environment.

-The Planet CLI offers more direct interaction with the API's, as its commands more directly reflect what the API's can do.
+The Planet CLI offers more direct interaction with the API’s, as its commands more directly reflect what the API’s can do.
 Thus it can be a great way for developers to explore what is possible.
 There are also many people who do lots of their day to day work on a command-line and find it to be faster overall, so the Planet CLI will fit right in with their workflow.

-If you're normally a GUI user but are curious about the command-line it does offer some advantages.
-Once you're comfortable with it, the CLI can be much faster for searching and ordering lots of data.
+If you’re normally a GUI user but are curious about the command-line it does offer some advantages.
+Once you’re comfortable with it, the CLI can be much faster for searching and ordering lots of data.
 Many workflows that take lots of clicking in a UI can be just a few keyboard commands.
 And you can further 'script' together many commands, so several operations can be customized as one or two commands.
 So using a CLI can be a nice halfway